 The key questions that arise in evaluating the BCBS proposals are (i) How will the proposed changes affect bank capital? (ii) What will be the effect on bank customers in the form of changes in loan spreads?
 This paper tackles these questions directly.
 Specifically, we forecast the impact of the proposed rule changes on the capital of the 37 Swiss banks that supply the large majority of lending in Switzerland.
 Our analysis identifies the effects for key sectors of the Swiss loan market: Bank Exposures, Corporate Loans, Commercial and Residential Mortgages and Specialised Lending.
-We forecast the effects of the rule changes, first, on capital and, then, on the spreads that banks charge in making loans.
+We forecast the effects of the rule changes on Risk Weights, capital and bank lending spreads.
 Distinguishing between asset classes is important because the Basel rule changes will have varying effects on different asset classes and categories of bank.

-Our main findings are that the revised SA, together with the introduction of capital floors for IRB banks, will generate substantial increases in capital for Corporates and Specialised Lending in the Swiss market.
-This is true both under the Basel Committee's initial BCBS 307 proposals and under the revised BCBS 347 proposals although for different reasons.
-Under BCBS 307 the main drivers are capital floors and the calibration of risk indicator-based look-up tables.
-Under BCBS 347, the primary influences are again capital floors and a highly conservative treatment of non-drawn loan facilities.
+Our main findings are that the revised SA, together with the introduction of capital floors for IRB banks, will generate significant increases in capital for Corporates and Specialised Lending in the Swiss market and slight decreases in capital for Residential Mortgages.
+The increases in capital have been substantially mitigated compared to the BCBS 307 and BCBS 347 proposals.
+The main driver of the changes are capital floors and the calibration of Residential Mortgages adopted late in the development of the rule changes.